DmitryEfimenko/ssr-with-i18n/article/part-2.md

 # Lost in Translation...
 Strings
-# Part 2: i18n for Server-Side Rendered Angular Applications
+# Part 2 of 6: i18n for Server-Side Rendered Angular Applications

 ## Previously
 TODO